dldc-packages/hybrid-logical-clock/README.md

 - `getWallClockTime?: () => number` — Function to get current time (default:
   `Date.now()`).
 - `maxDrift?: number` — Maximum allowed drift in ms (default: 5 minutes).
+- `initialTimestamp?: HLCTimestamp | string` — (Optional) The initial timestamp to start the clock from.
+Useful for restoring state or resuming from a persisted timestamp.
+If a string is provided, it must be a valid HLC timestamp string.

 **Returns:** `HLCInstance` object: